Heather and Cath, Day Two, amongst the Orchids.

 We then called in at the Information / Visitors centre on the main car park in Grazalema to pick up a few bits and pieces.
 We meet Clive in the car park and then had a look inside.
 Cath bought a couple of books and I picked up a couple of maps.

 The next stop was at La Rana a few Kms further on towards Ronda, after scrambling under the electric fence and then over the bolder and wire fence a little further across.
 There were large swaths of Champagne Orchids (Orchis champagneuxii) including two spikes of a completely white variant.
-Four spikes of Pink Butterfly Orchid (Orchis papilionacea) looked very smart amongst a great many Champagne Orchids and the hybrid between the two (Orchis x gennarii).
-Sawfly (Orchis tenthredinifera) and another Ophrys species which I originally thought was Ophrys dyris.
-After consulting the new orchid book and seeing a species in there I am not so sure.
+Four spikes of Pink Butterfly Orchid (Orchis papilionacea) looked very smart amongst a great many Champagne Orchids and the hybrid between the two Orchis x gennarii.
+Sawfly (Orchis tenthredinifera) and another Ophrys species which I originally thought was Ophrys dyris but after consulting the new orchid book and seeing a species in there I am sure it is actually Algarve Bee Orchid (Ophrys algarviensis).
 We then pushed on to wards the Montejaque loop passing several spikes of Sword-leaved Helleborine (Cephalanthera longifolia), Bushes of Grey-leaved (Cistus albidus), Gum (Cistus ladanifer) and White Cistus (Cistus salvifolius) and a couple of spikes of Spanish Iris (Iris xiphium).
 We next made a stop at a grassland area along the road to Montejaque, here we found the usual Yellow Bee and Mirror Orchids plus an unexpected spike of Pink-butterfly Orchid.
 We also picked up Common Stonechat (Tarabilla Común / Saxicola torquata), Crested Lark (Cogujada Común / Galerida cristata), Sardinian Warbler (Curruca Cabecinegra / Sylvia melanocephala) and Barn Swallow (Golondrina Común / Hirundo rustica).
-In the crags area we picked up a few Chough, Crag Martin (Avión Roquero / Ptyonoprogne rupestris) and heard Green Woodpecker (Pito Real / Picus viridis).
+In the crags area we picked up a few Chough, Crag Martin (Avión Roquero / Ptyonoprogne rupestris) and heard Iberian Green Woodpecker (Pito Real / Picus sharpei).
 Here we also found several Man Orchids (Aceras anthropophorum) growing on the tops of the road side rocks.

 We moved on around the loop and stopped at the Cave of the cat but could not get there as the bridge had been badly damaged.
 A single Alpine Swift (Vencejo Real / Apus melba) was seen to fly into the cave, large numbers of Crag and House Martins (Avión Común / Delichon urbica) filled the sky along with a passing flock of about 30 European Bee-eaters (Abejaruco Común / Merops apiaster) and a Cetti’s Warbler (Ruisenor Bastardo / Cettia cetti).
 We then made our way home via Supersol in Ronda.